 However, Rolex wasn’t deterred and even began manufacturing the timepiece’s movements in its own production facility from 2000 onwards.

-Although Rolex also produces the Cosmograph Daytona in a variety of metals like platinum and rose gold, don’t expect any of them to be gathering dust in the boutique’s display.
+Rolex also produces the Cosmograph Daytona in a variety of metals like platinum and rose gold, you can expect these premium models to be in hot demand the moment they drop.

 Yacht-Master 42 (new model 2022)